-Despite our high rainfall compared to other parts of the country, there are times when the quantity and quality of freshwater is limited or poor.
-The main issues affecting river-water quality in Northland are E.coli, phosphorus and sediment (particularly during storm events), degraded habitat quality and ecological health.
+Despite our high rainfall compared to other parts of the country, clean water is one of Northland's scarcest resources.
+The main issues affecting river-water quality in Northland are E.coli, phosphorus and sediment(particularly during storm events), degraded habitat quality and ecological health.
 The region is known for its excellent coastal water quality, and most of Northland's coastline is suitable for swimming - there are only a few occasions when swimming-water quality exceeds guidelines at sites with significant freshwater input.